pytorch/pytorch.github.io/_get_started/pytorch.md

 <img src="/assets/images/pytorch-2.0-img11.png" width="50%">
 </div>

-External launcher scripts and wrappers that simply apply DDP under the hood generally should work out of the box.
-Hugging Face Accelerate, Lightning, torchrun, and Ray Train have all been tested and verified working.
-DeepSpeed and Horovod have not been tested and we expect to enable them soon.

-Manual gradient checkpointing (i.e. `torch.utils.checkpoint*` ) is in the works, and expected to be enabled in the near future.
-There is ongoing work to enable it, and this is partially mitigated by AOTAutograd’s min-cut partitioner, which recomputes some values in the `backward` call to reduce peak memory usage.
-This is evident from the memory compression results shown in the graph with FSDP in compiled mode.

-Other experimental distributed subsystems, such as DistributedTensor and PiPPy, have not yet been tested with TorchDynamo.

 ### DistributedDataParallel (DDP)

 DDP relies on overlapping AllReduce communications with backwards computation, and grouping smaller per-layer AllReduce operations into ‘buckets’ for greater efficiency.
 AOTAutograd functions compiled by TorchDynamo prevent communication overlap, when combined naively with DDP, but performance is recovered by compiling separate subgraphs for each ‘bucket’ and allowing communication ops to happen outside and in-between the subgraphs.
 DDP support in compiled mode also currently requires `static_graph=True` and `find_unused_parameters=True`, but these shouldn’t be a long term requirement.
 See [this post](https://dev-discuss.pytorch.org/t/torchdynamo-update-9-making-ddp-work-with-torchdynamo/860) for more details on the approach and results for DDP + TorchDynamo.